How do I get to the retreat?

 Is there internet access?

 There is wireless internet but it's not reliable and doesn't give a good signal in most of the house.
 Sometimes it drops out completely if it's windy.
 It's there but it's not something to count on.
+We advise you not to try to work on retreat.

 Is there a communal space where everyone comes together?